bracesoftware/DETUtils-Old/README.md

   Addition to the Pawn language features, open.mp API and Discord Connector plugin.
 </h4>

-### Current library version: `2.0.3`
+### Current library version: `2.0.4-R1`

 Hello scripter!
-Welcome to *Pawn DEntisT's Utilities* (or **detutils** for short) "read me" file.
+Welcome to *DEntisT's Utilities* (or **DETUtils** for short) "read me" file.
 So, now, you may ask about - what's this?
 Well - in general, this addition to open.mp Standard Scripting package contains libraries that have in-game visible effects and libraries that contain new scripting features.
 - Below, you can find information about each library.
 - For better understanding of this, make sure you know Pawn and a_samp - read all the docs [here](https://team.sa-mp.com/wiki-archive.html)...